bidhimandal/bm.github.io/README.md

 ## Overview

-[Provide a brief summary of your project's goals and intended audience.
-Highlight any unique features or aspects of your project that make it stand out.]
+Summary of the project, goals and who did we build this for. any unique feature.

 ## Installation

-[Please use the following instructions to invite our bot to your sever:]
+Please use the following instructions to invite our bot to your sever:

+1.
+2.

 ## Usage

-[]
+How to use our bot?

 ## Project Evolution

-[Explore how your project developed over time and convey an illustrious story about creating software that improved throughout the process.
-You might include screenshots or other tools to demonstrate the project's evolution.]

 ## Results